-The workshop will engage kids on: An interactive approach to examining the Spectrum of Violence; understand the power of language; consider men’s role in ending VAW that will help in the fight on violence against women and contribute to positive views of men.
+The workshop will engage kids on: an interactive approach to examining the Spectrum of Violence; understanding the power of language; considering men’s role in ending VAW that will help in the fight on violence against women and contribute to positive views of men.

 Comment from previous school session: "Thank you for reaching out, it's much appreciated.
 We really enjoyed your workshop, I feel you were able to engage the kids in some really thought provoking conversations!
 The kids actually asked me if you would be coming again!"